huangminghuang/conan-mongo-c-driver/README.md

 ## CMake setup

-Unlike the the [Bincrafter recipe for mongo-c-driver](https://bintray.com/bincrafters/public-conan/mongo-c-driver%3Abincrafters/1.11.0%3Astable), this recipe exposes the original libmonogoc-1.0-config.cmake/libbson-1.0-config.cmake installed by mongo-c-driver to useers.
+Unlike the the [Bincrafter recipe for mongo-c-driver](https://bintray.com/bincrafters/public-conan/mongo-c-driver%3Abincrafters/1.11.0%3Astable), this recipe exposes the original libmonogoc-1.0-config.cmake/libbson-1.0-config.cmake installed by mongo-c-driver to users.
 The correct usage of the receipe in the *CMakeLists.txt* should be similar to the following:

 ```cmake
 include(${CMAKE_BINARY_DIR}/conanbuildinfo.cmake)